xulongwu4/nvidia-optimus-manager/README.md

 ## Introduction

 This repository has a set of tools to manage the status of the NVIDIA graphics card on an Optimus™ setup.
 It now supports [Solus](https://getsol.us/home/) with [Budgie](https://budgie-desktop.org/home/), [KDE Plasma](https://kde.org/it/plasma-desktop/), [GNOME](https://www.gnome.org/) and [MATE](https://mate-desktop.org/).
+The original contributors of this repo are @xulongwu4 and [@kz6fittycent's fork](https://github.com/kz6fittycent/nvidia-optimus-manager) from which I forked , added the few missing pieces of the puzzles and put everything together.
+I'll do my best to update and improving the existing project, if needed!

 Three profiles are implemented in the `nvidia-optimus-manager` script: